 Manager – Cheryl Galloway – [email protected]

 Born on Vancouver Island, Cheryl arrived in the Cowichan Valley to take a position as Community Recreation Coordinator in the Island Savings Centre.
 Cheryl holds a BSc from the University of Oregon in Recreation Administration.
 To her, recreation means a process of re-creating who we really are and living in a way that leads us to self-actualization, recognizing that for many, it is through art.
-She later accepted a position as Community Education Manager and then Administrative Coordinator in Training & Development at VIU’s Cowichan Campus where she worked for 16 years.
+She later accepted a position as Community Education Manager and then Administrative Coordinator in Training & Development at VIU’s Cowichan Campus.
 Cheryl is committed to community and a love for art and a desire to support it brought her to CVAC.

 President: Presides at meetings, provides support, guidance and supervision to the directors, and advises on issues related to arts and culture in the Cowichan Valley Regional District.